Jill Tracy: Location-based projects and the Sonic Séance

 She was invited by San Francisco's historical Presidio Trust to research its archives and tour abandoned military buildings (dating back to 1776) with old records of supernatural occurrence.
 She interviewed over 50 Presidio employees, revealing their first-hand ghostly encounters spanning decades.
 This became her acclaimed stage show "Legends of the Presidio Ghosts," which premiered in the famed Presidio Officers Club Ballroom, featuring music composed on-site inspired her discoveries.
-For the past three years, it has developed into a nighttime lantern walking tour for visitors, as Jill Tracy guides them to the haunted locations, shares their stories, and performs a Sonic Séance live.
+For the past three years, it has developed into a nighttime lantern walking tour for visitors, as Jill Tracy guides them to the haunted locations, shares their stories, and performs a Sonic Séance live.The Secret Music of Lily Dale was released in 2022.

-She is currently in the middle of another unprecedented project (which began in 2017)—a musical excavation of mysterious Lily Dale, the small, private town of mediums and Spiritualists in upstate New York.
-While living in the home of a renowned Lily Dale medium, she recorded her singular piano music channeled at night inside the original 1883 town auditorium, site of séances and spirit communication services for over a century.
-She captured field recordings from known vortex points including the mystical Leolyn Woods, to nighttime thunderstorms and birds to create an authentic, never-before-heard sonic journey into this historical little "town that talks to the dead."
-This will be released as a musical album and accompanying book called The Secret Music of Lily Dale."Music is a ghost," Jill Tracy told Haute Macabre.
-"It’s an intangible thing—you can’t touch it, you have to record it to prove it was ever there.
-Music is time travel.
-It only exists moment by moment, note by note—and then vanishes.
-We can try to catch it, like a mythical beast or a falling star.
-But the only way it truly can exist is to archive it—recordings, videos, sheet music.
-The real music itself is a ghost."